A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

 \subsection{Combined Analysis}

-The results of the separate Doppler and intensity analyses can be combined to yield stronger limits on halo dark matter.
-As the analyses are independent and their individual template correlation spectra are Gaussian distributed, application of the p-test on the cross correlation of the two analyses is straightforward.
-Figure \ref{fig:pvalue} shows that the annihilation limit is in fact significantly improved at 1775; this is the case across the entire spectrum, whether at specific frequencies the Doppler limit is stronger than the intensity limit or vice versa.
-(As the Doppler correlation spectrum was formed with the F,B populations divided at $\theta_{F,B} = 65^{\circ}$, the spectrum was back-projected to $\theta_{F,B} = 90^{\circ}$ to remove the small residual Doppler shift, thus ensuring that any signal would appear at its rest-frame frequency in both the Doppler and intensity correlation spectra.)
+The results of the separate Doppler and Intensity analyses can be combined to yield stronger limits on halo dark matter.
+As the analyses are independent and their individual template correlation spectra are approximately Gaussian distributed, application of the p-test on the cross correlation of the two analyses is straightforward.